Concurrent Algorithms

 Now we start by implementing O-Consensus.
 We want to make sure that a process that is eventually "left alone" to execute steps, eventually decides.
 Of course we also want agreement and validity to hold.
 The building blocks of the algorithm are:

-• Assume N processes
+- Assume N processes

-• Each process pi maintains a local timestamp ts, initialized to i and incremented by N
+- Each process pi maintains a local timestamp

-• Intuitively, processes will execute multiple rounds and they will use these registers to communicate with each other and preserve validity and agreement.
+, a pair (value,timestamp) initialized to (null, 0).
+Assume that we work with values of type P. - Intuitively, processes will execute multiple rounds and they will use these registers to communicate with each other and preserve validity and agreement.
 On top of that, if a process executes alone, it will be able to decide v, and later the other processes will agree on v.

-To simplify, we assume the following two functions applied to Reg:
+To simplify, we assume the following two functions applied to Reg

 /* Returns the highest timestamp among all elements of Reg[1,..,N].T */